Course - Digitalisation in the municipal health care services - HELG8001

 Obligatory activities:

-- The syllabus must be read before the course
+- The resource literature must be read before the course.
+Relevant information will be given in due time before the course starts.

 - Obligatory activities are valid for 2 semesters